Kiyomi-Parents/TwitchClipRescuer/readme.md

 	python3 -m pip install -r requirements.txt

 ### Fill out config.json
-Create a file called config.json and fill it out with your configuration details.
+Create a file called config.json in a directory named config and fill it out with your configuration details.
 (You can use config_example.json to help you with this.)<br>

     "DISCORD_TOKEN" (string) - your Discord bot's token.